- What is Beaver Works

 Beaver Works Summer Institute 2020

 The MIT Beaver Works Summer Institute (BWSI) is a rigorous, world-class STEM program for talented students who will be entering their senior year in high school.
 The four-week program teaches STEM skills through project-based, workshop-style courses.
 BWSI began in 2016 with a single course offered to 46 students, a mix of local daytime students and out-of-state residential students.
 In this course, RACECAR (Rapid Autonomous Complex Environment Competing Ackermann steering) students programmed small robotic cars to autonomously navigate a racetrack.

 The positive student reaction to our hands-on learning style led to the expansion of the program to include two additional courses in 2017, Autonomous Air Vehicle Racing and Autonomous Cognitive Assistant.
 To make sure students had the STEM background to participate fully in the three courses, the BWSI instructors developed online tutorials that students had to complete as a prerequisite for applying for the summer program.
-The new courses were Autonomous Air Vehicle Racing and Autonomous Cognitive Assistant.
 In 2017, 98 students from 49 high schools nationwide enjoyed BWSI.

-In 2018, we grew again.
-This year, we added five courses to our three earlier ones; each new course also has a requisite online tutorial.
-All eight courses are described in more detail further on in this pamphlet.
+In 2018, we grew again, we added five courses to our three earlier ones; each new course also has a requisite online tutorial.
 The 2018 class of BWSI boasted 198 young people from 106 high schools from across the country and Puerto Rico.
 Both last year and this, we have had teams from Massachusetts and outside the United States participate in our RACECAR Grand Prix after they completed the course curriculum on their own.